The 15 National Parks in Spain

 Illegal Wells, a danger for the Donana Park

-These were only 2 of the 15 beautiful national parks in Spain.
+I know these were only 2 of the 15 beautiful national parks in Spain.
+If you like you can find the missing ones on this list.
 Each one has its own charm and uniqueness, for sure worth a visit.
 There have been recent talks to make la Sierra de las Nieves – The mountain of the Snows into a National Park.
-Up until now, it has the status of a protected natural area.
+Until now, it has the status of a protected natural area.

 There are many beautiful places in Spain.
 Recently I visited an unusual one.
 Have a look at the following post if you like.